 - 6 dark chocolate bars

-- In a small bowl, prepare your flax egg by mixing the ground flaxseed with 3 tablespoons of water.
-Mix together and leave for 5-10 minutes, until it thickens and you get this jelly-like texture.
+- In a small bowl, make your flax egg by mixing one tablespoon of ground flaxseed meal with three tablespoons of water.
+Stir well and let sit for 5-10 minutes to thicken.

 - Preheat the oven to 350ºF / 180 ºC.
 Line and grease an 8 x 8-inch pan.

-- In a medium bowl, whisk together the flour, almond meal, brown sugar, baking powder and salt.
+- In a medium bowl, combine together the flour, almond meal, brown sugar, baking powder and salt.

-- In a large mixing bowl, combine the flaxseed mixture, almond butter, almond milk and vanilla extract.
+- In a large mixing bowl, mix the flaxseed mixture, almond butter, almond milk and vanilla.

-- Add the flour mixture to the wet ingredients and mix well, until well combined.
+- Add the dry ingredients to the wet ingredients and mix well.
 Do not over mix.

 - Fold in the chocolate covered peanuts and almonds, reserving the chocolate bars to top the cookie bars.